sepsis-omics/tutorials/docs/modules/salmon/index.md

 What does Salmon do?

 * quantifies transcripts from RNA-seq data
-* uses "quasi-mapping" yo map reads to reference - more detail [here](http://bioinformatics.oxfordjournals.org/content/32/12/i192.full)
+* uses "quasi-mapping" to map reads to reference - more detail [here](http://bioinformatics.oxfordjournals.org/content/32/12/i192.full)

 ##Start

 Open a terminal.
-Log in to the mGVL. [is Salmon on the general mGVL?]
+Log in to the ABRPI mGVL.
 Make a folder called RNA_seq
 ```text
 mkdir salmon